 CCM is located within an area of cleared agricultural land, and WHC personnel liaise with the local Rural Fire Service, as required.
-All firebreaks were graded during December 2019.
 No bushfire incidents occurred on, or adjacent to, the mine site during the calendar year.

 No key environmental performance/management issues were identified during the reporting period.